 Say you’ve gotten good business results from using personality assessments, and now you want to expedite the talent-acquisition process.
-One of your first inclinations: Pinpoint your top performers, get their assessment results, and hire in their image.
+One of your first inclinations: Pinpointing your top performers, getting their assessment results, and hiring in someone’s image.
 Unfortunately, while this may be enticing, it is rife with drawbacks.

 Dr. Jennie Hollmann, Caliper’s director of Organizational Research, says the goal should be to “match applicants to a job, not measure them against an ideal person.”
 Still, she admits there is a temptation to create a clone army.